Everything you need to know about peptides and supplements — research-backed, clearly written, and regularly updated.

 The mitochondrial-derived exercise mimetic — how it activates AMPK, improves metabolism, and why researchers call it the "exercise pill."

-The systemic tissue-repair peptide — often stacked with BPC-157 for accelerated recovery from tendon, muscle, and ligament injuries.
+Marketed as a systemic tissue-repair peptide; commonly stacked with BPC-157 in community protocols for tendon, muscle, and ligament recovery.

 The gold-standard GH peptide stack — a GHRH + GHRP combo that triggers natural pulsatile growth hormone release for better recovery, sleep, and body composition.